JosepMariaVila/Xahau-Dev-Contest/contest_submissions/Josep_Maria_Vila_Xai_Protocol/README.md

 https://xahauexplorer.com/explorer/9DC71DBB329011499CCE60B5BD9157DD9BBBA85D571122E310F5488498BA2054

-But, if she sends 1 XAH (added to the 1 XAH initially dipposited, and the small previous amounts added) it puts the vault in a correct collateralization, because there will be again around $20 value collateralized due to the total amount of 2 XAH dipposited (50% ratio, $10 XAU USD loan divided by the $20 current value).
-The protocol even issues some more XAI USD because the total amount collateralized is 2'111, so the total amount issued for that position goes up to 10'55 XAI USD).
+But, if she sends 1 XAH (added to the 1 XAH initially dipposited, and the small previous amounts added) it puts the vault in a correct collateralization, because there will be again at $20 value collateralized due to the total amount of 2 XAH dipposited (50% ratio, $10 XAU USD loan divided by the $20 current value).
+The protocol issues some more XAI USD for whatever amount excedes the 50% ratio, here the total amount collateralized is 2'111, so the total amount issued for that position goes up to 10'55 XAI USD).

 https://xahauexplorer.com/explorer/896F7DFC6E9652A1698228AE2FF4DCCBF3CF6C4407E0E610F2E801DC89C38034